mmiemon/Med-DNA/README.md

 A.Windows:

-  1.Download the windows directory.
+    1. Download the windows directory.

-  2.If you dont have any DICOM viewer and GDCM installed on your pc, you need to install them first.
+    2. If you dont have any DICOM viewer and GDCM installed on your pc, you need to install them first.
     You can do it just by double clicking "installer.bat" file.

-  3.Then you can run the software by double
-    clicking the "software.jar" file.
+    3. Then you can run the software by double clicking the "software.jar" file.

 B.Linux